Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 Propane Vs. Natural Gas Vs. Electric

-This really comes down to if you want to be off the grid or not.
+This really comes down to whether you want to be off the grid or not.
 If you’re going to be off the grid or might be some day, propane or natural gas is the way to go.

-If you’re going to be in one spot and have a gas delivery truck fill up a larger tank, natural gas is most likely the way to go.
+If you’re going to be living in one spot and can have a gas delivery truck fill up a larger tank, natural gas is most likely the way to go.
 If you’re on the go or just getting your own gas, I’d suggest propane because it’s more readily available.

 If you’re on the grid, the electric models from Rheem are really nice and super compact, plus there are no gas lines to mess with — a bonus in my book since running gas lines can be dangerous and always makes me nervous.